rekreanto/itags/README.md

 # itags
- a proof-of-concept implementation of ihtml in js
+An implmentation of Layer Machine Markup Language for js/html ( lmml(js,html) ) as an embedded DSL in JavaScript.